jayhealey/Robots/README.md

-Robots.txt Generator for Laravel applications
+Robots.txt Generator for Laravel
 =========

 The original Robots class was written by *dragonfire1119* of TutsGlobal.com: <http://tutsglobal.com/topic/15-how-to-make-a-robotstxt-in-laravel-4/>

-This repository acts as a simple way to install and deploy it with an example of how to use it.
+It felt worth writing tests for and making it available for easy installation in Laravel projects.

 ## Installation:

 ### Step 1.
 Downloading

-There are two ways to install this, as is usual with Composer packages.
+As is usual with Composer packages, there are two ways to install Robots:

 You can add class via Composer.
 Pick the "dev-master" as the version of the package.

-    `composer require healey/robots`
+    composer require healey/robots

-Or add the following to your `composer.json` in `require` and then run `composer update` to install it.
+Or add the following to your `composer.json` in the `require` section and then run `composer update` to install it.

     {
         "require": {